Souvlaki42/.dotfiles/README.md

 reboot
 ```
 3. Do:
-Open terminal and wait for all the first time scripts to do what they have to do, then restart terminal.
+Open terminal.
+Wait for all the first time scripts to do what they have to do.\
+Then restart terminal.
 Do whatever else needed.
 Update this README.md accordingly.